hyperspy/hyperspy/docs/tutorials/tutorials.rst

 Tutorial 4: Removing spikes
 ----------------------------
-For this example we will use the file `CL4_eelslab.nc` and  `LL3_eelslab.nc` that contain a simulated EELS SIs.
+For this example we will use the file `CL4_hyperspy.nc` and  `LL3_hyperspy.nc` that contain a simulated EELS SIs.

-The SI is identical to `CL1_eelslab.nc`, but it suffers from X-rays spikes and the same energy instabilities found in  :ref:`tutorial3-label`.
+The SI is identical to `CL1_hyperspy.nc`, but it suffers from X-rays spikes and the same energy instabilities found in  :ref:`tutorial3-label`.

 If we perform the PCA analysis as in :ref:`example1-label` we can observe in the scree plot that the number of principal components has increased.

-EELSLab has three Spectrum methods to deal with spikes: `spikes_diagnosis`, `plot_spikes` and `remove_spikes`.
+Hyperspy has three Spectrum methods to deal with spikes: `spikes_diagnosis`, `plot_spikes` and `remove_spikes`.

 The workflow for spikes removal is as follows: